HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Related Work

 \textbf{Hybrid Approaches.} Hybrid parsers~\cite{dolphin,monkeyocr,mineru2_5,paddleocr-vl} combine the efficiency of pipelines with the semantic capacity of end-to-end models.
 They first run a lightweight layout stage to segment and order semantic regions on the page, then parse each region with a vision–language model, and finally stitch the results into full-page markup.
 Representative systems include MonkeyOCR~\cite{monkeyocr}, Dolphin~\cite{dolphin}, MinerU2.5~\cite{mineru2_5}, and PaddleOCR-VL~\cite{paddleocr-vl}.
-These designs shorten sequences per decode call and exploit concurrency, but still decode tokens autoregressively within each region.
-As a result, long text blocks remain slow, and mismatches between the analysis stage and the generator can propagate errors.
-In addition, the multi-stage design complicates end-to-end optimization and is less compatible with recent training-time improvements that assume joint training (e.g., RL-based parsing~\cite{infinity_parser, olmocr_2}).
+Such designs reduce the effective sequence length per decoding call and exploit concurrency, but token generation within each region remains autoregressive, so long regions can still be latency-dominant.
+Moreover, these methods can be sensitive to the quality of the layout analysis stage: boundary, ordering, or granularity mismatches between region decomposition and generation may propagate to the final parsing, potentially affecting cross-region coherence (e.g., multi-column flow and table continuity).
+Finally, the multi-stage pipeline introduces additional interfaces and objectives, making holistic end-to-end optimization more involved than in single-model parsers.